memfault/interrupt/_drafts/memfault-matter.md

 > tcp send hello
 ```

-However, since TCP is not enabled by default in our firmware, we"ll focus on the UDP options.
+Since TCP is not enabled by default in our firmware,  we'll focus on the UDP options.

 ### Via UDP